tiagodcosta/portfolio-v2/src/data/inkdml-20.md

 link: "https://github.com/inkdlab/inkd-ml/tree/2.0.0/inkd-dev"
 ---

-Codevelop an UI library for Northastern University faculty (in development)
+Redesign and code an UI library for Northeastern University faculty (in development)